JoLoZ/skipLauncher/README.md

 # skipLauncher
 The skipable launcher!

+## Important information
+This launcher is far from finished and I'll be continuing to update it.
+Consider checking this repo every now and then for updates.
+Your data will be kept across updates and reinstalls.

 ## Installation
 Simply download the repo and run `npm i`, that'll take care of everything.
 The actual Minecraft installation will happen on first launch.